There are 3 Sources of Cannabinoids

 Endocannabinoids

 The human body has an endocannabinoid system that regulates many of our physiological processes.
 Endocannabinoid receptors can be found throughout our entire bodies including our brain, nerves, organs, immune cells, bone, fat and muscles.
-Endocannabinoids regulate our bodies to keep us in healthy homeostasis.
+Endocannabinoids are part of the body’s internal systems that help maintain balance, a state known as homeostasis.

 Phyto cannabinoids

 Many different plant species produce cannabinoids with the highest concentration being found in Cannabis plants including hemp.
 Cannabis plants produce them to stay healthy and successfully pass on their genes to the next generation.
 Cannabinoids likely function as a natural insecticide and antimicrobial agent to help stave off predatory bugs and the diseases they carry.
 Cannabinoids may prevent DNA damage caused by ultraviolet radiation.
 The resin-based cannabinoids may protect the plant from temperature swings and water loss during drought.
-All in all, they are responsible for keeping the cannabis plant healthy which is likely why humans see so many benefits from consuming them.
+Cannabinoids help the cannabis plant stay resilient, and many people find consuming hemp-derived cannabinoids to be a meaningful part of their wellness routines.
 Our bodies recognize and respond to plant-based cannabinoids and utilize them in a similar manner to the cannabinoids we create on our own.
-Through cannabis we can harness the healing protective properties of plants and boost our own health and well-being.
+Cannabis has long been used for its unique botanical properties.
+Today, many are exploring how it fits into a holistic approach to lifestyle and balance.

 Synthetic Cannabinoids

 Synthetic Cannabinoids should always be avoided.
 Fortunately, our society is experiencing a cultural shift away from demonizing cannabis and toward exploring the medicinal benefits the plant has to offer.
-Now we have legally have access to so many naturally occurring cannabinoids that are much safer and healthier than questionable synthetic versions.
+Now we have legal access to so many naturally occurring cannabinoids so synthetic versions are unnecessary.